thequickfixer/vulkano-edge/README.md

 ```
 # How to install using layman

-Add vulkano-edge as a repository:
+Update layman repos and add vulkano-edge as a repository:

 ```
+sudo layman -f

 sudo layman -a vulkano-edge
 ```